ThinkDataEd/curriculum/docs/unit2/lab2e.md

 *chance*.

 ###**Do the shuffle!**
-* When we shuffle data, we use our original data set as a starting point.
+* When we shuffle data, we use our original dataset as a starting point.

     – <span style="color:firebrick;">**Run the following and write down the resulting table on a piece of paper.**</span>